bluenote-1577/phase-doc/docs/source/tutorials/tut1.rst

     pa1_4379        67      73
     ...

-It turns out that ``HAP0`` is really a false haplotype after looking at this file in more detail.
+It turns out that ``HAP0`` is a false haplotype after looking at this file in more detail.

 #. ``HAP1`` is a much longer version of ``HAP0``, capturing the ``nc1`` strain.
 #. ``HAP2`` captures the ``mn1`` strain.